 We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A common stock, in adverse publicity or other adverse consequences.
-Certain index providers have announced restrictions on including companies with multiple class share structures in certain of their indices.
-For example, S&P Dow Jones has stated that companies with multiple share classes will not be eligible for inclusion in the S&P Composite 1500 (composed of the S&P 500, S&P MidCap 400 and S&P SmallCap 600), although existing index constituents in July 2017 were grandfathered.
-Under the announced policies, our dual class capital structure would make us ineligible for inclusion in any of these indices.
-Given the sustained flow of investment funds into passive strategies that seek to track certain indices, exclusion from stock indices would likely preclude investment by many of these funds and could make our Class A common stock less attractive to other investors.
+Certain investors, including large institutional investors, may prefer companies that do not have multiple share classes or may have investment guidelines that preclude them from investing in companies that have multiple share classes.
+In addition, certain index providers have previously implemented, and may in the future determine to implement, restrictions on including companies with multiple class share in certain of their indices.
+For example, from July 2017 to April 2023, S&P Dow Jones excluded companies with multiple share classes from the S&P Composite 1500 (composed of the S&P 500, S&P MidCap 400 and S&P SmallCap 600).
+Indices have discretion to reassess and implement such policies with respect to multi-class differing voting right structures.
+Under any such policies, our dual class capital structure would make us ineligible for inclusion in any of these indices.
 As a result, the market price of our Class A common stock could be materially adversely affected.